megaquotes/megaquotes.github.io/quotes/Resilience/Martin-Seligman/index.md

 ---
 layout: author
 title: Martin Seligman
-description: "Often referred to as the father of positive psychology, Seligman's work on learned helplessness and well-being includes key insights into resilience and how individuals can thrive despite difficulties."
+description: "Often referred to as the father of positive psychology, Seligman has conducted extensive research on resilience and its role in human well-being."
 subject: "Resilience"
 parent: Resilience
 permalink: /Resilience/authors/Martin-Seligman/